carpentries/lesson-development-training/episodes/lesson-content.md

 ## Adding Exercises

-To create an exercise in The Carpentries Workbench, we use another two types of fenced div:
+To create an exercise in The Carpentries Workbench, we use two types of fenced div:

-* `discussions`, where the main task is for participants to discuss a topic or prompt, and
+* `challenge`, where the main task is a problem to be solved.
-* `challenges`, where the main task is a problem to be solved.
+* `discussion`, where the main task is for participants to discuss a topic or prompt, and

-To start a challenge fenced div, write an opening tag of at least 3 colons as usual, then follow it with the `challenge` keyword.
+To start a `challenge` fenced div, write an opening tag of at least 3 colons as usual, then follow it with the `challenge` keyword.
 Add the content of the challenge on the following lines.
 Finally, close the fenced div using another line with least 3 colons.